 7. Re-dress your drapes.

 Heavy curtains can accumulate dust, mildew and pollen like a magnet.
-And when you pull them aside to let the spring shine in, you can conjure a dust devil of sorts within seconds.
+And when you pull them aside to let the spring shine in, you can conjure a dust devil vacuum that can easily clean drapes from pollen and sorts within seconds.